Santosh1176/appstek-assignments/01-gitsign-rekor/gitsign-commit-push-rekor.md

 # Use gitsign to sign git commits in local and push that records to rekor

 - Install gitsign from the official docs
 - configure git to add gitsign, for this example I've configured git to use gitsign for this repo only.
-I've also included rekor as transperancy log, google as connector:
+I've also included rekor as transperancy log, google as OIDC connector:

 ```shell
 git config --local gitsign.connectorID https://accounts.google.com
 # use gitsign for this repo